mui/material-ui/docs/src/pages/customization/overrides.md

 Material-UI attempts to implement all of these variations.
 Please refer to the [Supported Components](/getting-started/supported-components) documentation to find out the current status of all supported Material Design components.

-## 4. User global theme variation
+## 4. Global theme variation

-In order to promote consistency and manage the user interface as a whole, Material-UI provide mechanisms to apply global changes.
-You can tweak the [configuration variables](/customization/themes#configuration-variables).
+In order to promote consistency between components, and manage the user interface appearance as a whole, Material-UI provides a mechanism to apply global changes by adjusting the [theme configuration variables](/customization/themes#theme-configuration-variables).

 ### Customizing all instances of a component type